Mitchell scores 37 in home debut, Cavs beat Wizards in OT - WHIZ News

 Seconds later, Will Barton poked the ball away from Mitchell and went in for a dunk to tie it.

+“I’m more poised than that,” Mitchell said.
+“That shouldn’t happen.
+We should have been home an hour ago.
+That’s where my head is at.
+We’ll take the win, but I promise you for the next day and a half all I’m going to be thinking about is finding ways to execute late game and being the best for my team.

+“And I wasn’t.
+I’m better than that and I will be better than that.
+It’s better to learn these in a win than a loss.”

-Cleveland had one last chance in regulation, but Mitchell’s 3-pointer with 1.6 seconds left was long and the Wizards grabbed the rebound.
+Cleveland had one last chance in regulation, but Mitchell’s 3-pointer with 1.6 seconds left was long.

-Mitchell then showed why Cleveland traded for him early in OT, powering to the basket for a layup and getting fouled.
+Mitchell then showed why Cleveland traded for him early in OT, powering to the basket and scoring over Porzingis and Kyle Kuzma while getting fouled.
 His three-point play made it 108-106, and on Washington’s next possession, his steal led to Osman’s bucket.

-In the final seconds, Mitchell emphatically pounded the ball off the floor as the Rocket Mortgage FieldHouse crowd roared.
+After fighting back, the Wizards fell apart in the extra five minutes.

+“Four turnovers and four points in OT, it’s really tough to win that way,” Wizards coach Wes Unseld Jr. said.
+“There were quite a few good moments, but turnovers were big and so were offensive rebounds.”

 TRICK SHOT